wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-samples/jms-sender-receiver.md

                     Base Image Repository
                 </td>
                 <td>
+                    Specify the base Micro Integrator Docker image for your solution.
+For this example, let's use the Micro Integrator docker image from the WSO2 public docker registry: <b>wso2/micro-integrator</b>.</br></br>
-                    The Docker repository to which the Docker image will be pulled to create the target image: 'docker_user_name/repository_name'.
+                    Note that the image value format should be 'docker_user_name/repository_name'.
                 </td>
             </tr>
             <tr>